HedgeDocs/HedgeDocs.github.io/hedgedocs/discoveries/sonic2010/objects/unused.md

     This section is missing some information.
 Help us fill it in!

 ### SpinLaserStraightMove
-An unused, moving variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster.
+An unused variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster.
+It moves in a straight line depending on the distance and speed set from the object's parameters.
 <video autoplay loop muted defaultmuted playsinline>
   <source src="../assets/unused/spinLaserStraightMove.webm" type="video/webm">
 </video>

 ### SpinLaserPathMove
-An unused, variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster, which moves along a path.
+An unused variant of the spinning laser object seen in various levels of Sweet Mountain and Asteroid Coaster.
+It moves along a given path at the speed set from the object's parameters.
 <video autoplay loop muted defaultmuted playsinline>
   <source src="../assets/unused/spinLaserPathMove.webm" type="video/webm">
 </video>